Impact of the $a_1(1260) \pi$ cascade contribution on $D^0 \to \pi^+ \pi^- \ell^+ \ell^-$ decays: Introduction

-Given this fact and since our SM calculation for the rare decays appears still incomplete, we are motivated to re-evaluate our approach by introducing, in addition to the existing components, the cascade topology of the $a_1(1260)$.
-As per our previous work, we appropriately assign free normalization factors and constant phases to be fitted to the experimental mass distributions.
+As per our previous work \cite{Fajfer:2023tkp}, in Section~\ref{seb:implementation} we appropriately assign free normalization factors and constant phases to be fitted to the experimental mass distributions.
 Interference effects are also taken into account, which stem from the presence of the cascade topology in both the $S$- and $P$-waves of the pion pair.
-Based on the values of the free parameters as extracted from the fit, we proceed to estimate how various angular observables are modified in the presence of the new contribution.
-Finally, we draw a comparison between our results and the amplitude analyses of the hadronic decays, in an attempt to evaluate the consistency of the resonance-mediated model and the universality of hadronic effects in charm decays.
+As discussed in Section~\ref{sec:fitting}, based on the values of the free parameters as extracted from the fit, we proceed to estimate how various angular observables are modified in the presence of the new contribution.
+Finally, in Section~\ref{seb:comparisons} we draw a comparison between our results and the amplitude analyses of the hadronic decays, in an attempt to evaluate the consistency of the resonance-mediated model and the universality of hadronic effects in charm decays.
+We conclude in Section~\ref{sec:conclusions}.